 Despite its time-invariant character, the variable sex can be found not only in the individual master file (SHP_MP) but also in the annual individual data files (sex99, sex00, sex01 etc. in SHP$$_P_USER).

-If you want to merge vertical biographic data files with horizontal individual data files, you can also find examples of syntaxes on FORSbase.
+If you want to merge vertical biographic data files with horizontal individual data files, you can also find examples of syntaxes on SWISSUbase.

-You can find additional support for your data management using SPSS and Stata here.
+Here you can find additional support for your data management using SPSS and Stata.

-How can the three samples of the SHP be distinguished?
+How can the unique samples of the SHP be distinguished?

 The data files always contain all individuals who are part of the samples and do not consider if they took part in the respective wave.
 Most of the missing values are due to household members who did not take part in the respective wave or who are under 14 years of age and thus not yet eligible for an individual interview.
 You can easily select only valid cases using the variables: